snotskie/ttrpg/md/index.md

 Also note:

-- **Helping Yourself:** During your turn, before you use your current roll to take your action, you may spend Blessings as usual to increase the value of your current roll, so long as you have not already do so that round.
+- **Helping Yourself:** During your turn, before you use your current roll to take your action, you may spend Blessings as usual to increase the value of your current roll, so long as you have not already done so that round.
+Choose an amount from $1$ to $6$ you would like to increase your current roll by, then spend Blessings to attempt to provide yourself Help to achieve that increase.
 - **Sparking:** You may also spend ⊜⊜ as usual to upgrade your current roll to a Spark roll before your action.
 Use these to your advantage to jump ahead of your opponents to nab the special action for the round!
 - **Streamlined Success:** To streamline Endeavors, the GM allow all Checks to automatically succeed, providing larger effects for higher rolls.
 - **Receiving Aid:** If the GM does streamline Checks this way, then "recieve aid" effects would be unable to activate.
 At GM discretion, such effects may never activate, always activate, or only activate once per Endeavor per effect.